POETSII/tinsel/README.md

 Our first POETS box, currently under construction, consists of ten [DE5-Net](http://de5-net.terasic.com) FPGA boards and a modern PC acting as a "mothercore".
-(The DE5-Net is a Stratix V board from circa 2012 that the [CL](http://www.cl.cam.ac.uk/) has in plentiful supply, and provides the platform for our initial POETS machines.)
+The DE5-Net is a Stratix V board from circa 2012 that the [CL](http://www.cl.cam.ac.uk/) has in plentiful supply, and provides the platform for our initial POETS machines.
 The ten FPGAs are connected together via 10Gbps reliable links in a 2D mesh arrangement and also to the mothercore via a PCI Express link.
 We expect that each FPGA will host around a hundred RISC-V cores (tens of thousands of RISC-V threads).
 The box will therefore provide around a thousand cores (hundreds of thousands of RISC-V threads) in total.
-The intention is then to scale the system up to multiple boxes, connected together to form a larger core mesh containing several mothercores.
+The intention is then to scale the system up to multiple boxes, connected together to form a larger core mesh with several mothercores.

 ## 2. Tinsel Core

-Tinsel Core is a **customised** 32-bit **multi-threaded** processor implementing a [subset](#h-missing-rv32imf-features) of the RV32IMF profile of the [RISC-V](https://riscv.org/specifications/) ISA.
+Tinsel Core is a *customised* 32-bit *multi-threaded* processor implementing a [subset](#h-missing-rv32imf-features) of the RV32IMF profile of the [RISC-V](https://riscv.org/specifications/) ISA.
 Custom features are provided through a range of control/status